ProfessionalsAndrew C. Finch

 - the American Society of Composers, Authors and Publishers in connection with the DOJ’s review of the ASCAP Consent Decree.

 - AIG against RICO and antitrust class action claims related to alleged bid-rigging of insurance contracts in all lines of commercial insurance.

 - numerous clients in antitrust and other investigations by the Federal Trade Commission, the DOJ, the CFTC, the New York Department of Financial Services, state attorneys general and other regulators.

 - numerous clients on a wide variety of antitrust and other issues arising in business and litigation contexts, including interlocking directorates, exclusive dealing, resale price maintenance and trade secrets.

-Andrew is active with the American Bar Association (ABA), serving as a member of its Antitrust Law Section and is the vice-chair of its International Comments & Policy Committee.
+Andrew is active with the American Bar Association (ABA), serving as a member of its Antitrust Law Section, co-chair of its Foreign Investment and National Security Committee and the vice-chair of its International Comments & Policy Committee.
 He previously served on the ABA’s Task Force of the Future of Competition Law Standards, as vice-chair of the Books and Treatises Committee, as vice-chair of the Civil Practice and Procedure Committee, as a member of the Editorial Board of Antitrust Law Developments (Sixth), and as a principal editor of the Handbook on Interlocking Directorates.